noe2019/Smart-Lending/README.md

 - **Loan Pricing Strategy**: Higher-risk grades (D, E, F, G) likely carry higher interest rates to compensate for the increased risk, impacting the portfolio’s yield.
 - **Credit Risk Management**: The lower frequency of lower-graded loans (E, F, G) indicates a cautious approach to high-risk lending, essential for maintaining portfolio health.

-### Conclusion

-The credit grade distribution highlights a well-managed risk diversification strategy within our loan portfolio.
-By continuously monitoring and analyzing these distributions, we can adapt our lending practices to changing market conditions, optimize our risk exposure, and enhance overall portfolio profitability.

 ## 4.7.
 Debt-to-Income (DTI) Ratio Distribution Analysis

 ##### 4.7.1.
 Overview